 Do you think every producer should take that responsibility?

-"That seems only logical to me.
-You can't just pump a few thousand bottles a day into the market, and as soon as it leaves the factory say that it is no longer your responsibility.
-You know that those bottles end up in the environment and all kinds of places where they don't belong.
-That responsibility cannot be placed solely on the government, or the consumer or the retailer.
-Yet this still seems to be the norm in the Netherlands plastic bottles thrown away every year.
-And I'm not even talking about the liters of harmful washing and cleaning products that we flush down the drain.
-People often don't realize how much plastic is involved problem is because it is not visible.
-As soon as plastic is in the garbage bin, it seems as if it no longer belongs to you and it is someone else's concern."
+‘That seems only logical to me.
+You can't just pump a few thousand bottles a day into the market, and as soon as that goes out of the factory say it's not your responsibility anymore.
+You know those bottles end up in the environment and in all sorts of places where they don't belong.
+That responsibility cannot just be put on the government, or the consumer or the retailer.
+Yet when it comes to plastic bottles, that still seems to be the norm.
+In the Netherlands, we throw some 1.4 billion plastic bottles into the rubbish every year.
+People often do not realise how big the plastic problem is because it is not visible.
+Once plastic is in the bin, it seems like it no longer belongs to you and is someone else's concern.’

 What else are you doing to reduce your plastic footprint?

-"I am now looking into whether the plastic in my products can be completely removed.
-Instead of hand soap or shower gel, people can simply start using a bar of soap again.
-All you need to do is wrap a thin piece of paper around it, and then you have a great packaging.
-If you make detergent in powder form, plastic bottles are no longer necessary.
-Then you can switch to cardboard boxes.
-A challenge is sometimes to introduce people to this step by step: how do you encourage someone to adopt a new approach? to use a product?
-I think that also has to do with a positive message: I try to make sustainable cleaning fun first of all, and not point fingers.
-I am also developing various refill packaging and England there is a lot of demand for larger containers, so that people can go to the store with their own bottle to refill their washing up liquid, for example.
-That really requires a reverse way of thinking.
-If a bottle is empty, it is actually still a perfect one container in which you could use another liquid.
-But people throw it away and buy a new one.
-While they don't do that with an expensive luxury water bottle.”
+‘I am now looking at whether the plastic in my products can be removed altogether.
+Instead of hand soap or shower gel, people can just use a bar of soap again.
+A challenge is sometimes to take people along step by step: how do you encourage someone to use a product in a new way?
+I think that also has to do with a positive message: I try to make more sustainable cleaning fun first of all, rather than pointing the finger.
+I am also developing several refill packs.
+Especially in countries like Germany and the UK, there is a lot of demand for larger containers, so that people can go to the shop with their own bottle to refill their washing-up liquid, for example.
+That really requires a reversed way of thinking.
+When a bottle is empty, it's actually still a perfect container that you could use another liquid in.
+But people throw it away and buy a new one.’

 Finally, do you have a golden tip to save plastic when you clean your house?

 "You can also simply use less soap.
 All my products are concentrated, so you can use them endlessly.
 I think I'm the only manufacturer who says: 'use less!'.
-You don't need much, and do so. "
+You don't need much, and do so."

 Friday June 28, source: https://www.nationalgeographic.nl/milieu/2019/06/plastic-trouw-door-schoonmaakmiddels-het-kan-ook-anders